jms-guy/greed/docs/CLI_commands.md

 - `delete <user | item> <username_or_item_name>`
     - Deletes a specified user/item record from database.
 Must be logged in to use
+    - Delete user is currently unavailable, only allows for deleting of items

 - `verify`
     - Verifies a user's submitted email address, if verification was skipped during user registration